DynamitDataScience/kaggle-housing-prices/README.md

 ### Getting the data

-For convenience, this repo includes a 5% sample  of the training and test data.
-These files are located at

-* data/sample/train.csv
-* data/sample/test.csv
+The dataset for this kaggle competition is not very large.
+For convenience, all of the data has been included in this repo in the data/ directory:

+* data/train.csv -- the data used to train and validate the model
+* data/test.csv -- the data used to generate submissions
+* data/sample_submission.csv -- a sample submission
+* data/data_description.txt -- A description of all of the data variables

-The full data for this competition is available here: https://www.kaggle.com/c/expedia-personalized-sort/data.
+The data can also be found here: https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data.

 ### Setting up your development environment